space-wizards/website-content/content/post/23-02-27-progress-report-39.md

 - NT has begun distribution of books from the 'Newton's Guide to Atmos' series to stations. *Contributed by Chief-Engineer*
 - Rat servants will pathfind under doors again. *Contributed by metalgearsloth*
 - Added bag for carrying books and cargo order to get more of them. *Contributed by dontbetank*
-- Admins will have an easier time running santa-related events (as santa can see inside gifts). *Contributed by moonheart08*
+- Admins will have an easier time running santa-related events (as santa can see inside gifts). *Contributed by moony*
 - Blood stains now fade out instead of becoming sparkles. *Contributed by EmoGarbage404*
 - Bump NPC avoidance range and fix some instances of unapproved dancing. *Contributed by metalgearsloth*
 - NPCs will ignore stationary allies for separation.
 Pets in particular will move through other stationary pets. *Contributed by metalgearsloth*
 - NPCs will no longer stall on 1 bad path. *Contributed by metalgearsloth*
 - The internals alert will blink again when your gas tank need to be refilled. *Contributed by corentt*
 - the price of food now depends on its nutritional capacity. *Contributed by corentt*
-- The fallback for the 'keep another traitor alive' condition now just gives you stay alive rather than telling you to keep yourself alive. *Contributed by Elijahrane*
+- The fallback for the 'keep another traitor alive' condition now just gives you stay alive rather than telling you to keep yourself alive. *Contributed by rane*
 - Armor prices are calculated based on damage reduction. *Contributed by rolfero*
 - Changed the laser crate to now require armory access. *Contributed by Nairodian*
 - Upgradeable machines can now be examined to show the effects that the upgrades have. *Contributed by 0x6273*